ucsdterryle/ucsdterryle.github.io/index.md

 %### Support or Contact

 %Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+You can use the [editor on GitHub](https://github.com/ucsdterryle/ucsdterryle.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.